 Newspaper and paper towels are not good options since they will become filthy and are difficult to clean up after your puppy has gone potty on them - but they are cheap.
 Cloth towels are absorbent, but they must be laundered on a regular basis, and your dog is more inclined to chew on them as if they were a blanket or toy.
 Because of their absorbency, size options, and ease of disposal, store-bought pee pads are the most popular option.
 Indoor/outdoor carpet potty stations particularly made for dogs are wonderful solutions if you wish to train your tiny dog to use the toilet indoors.

 Allow your dog to inspect and smell the potty pads you've selected.
-This will help it become acclimated to the new thing and not be afraid of it when it's time to go potty.
+This will help it become acclimated to the new thing, the scent of the pheromones that help push your dog to use that spot, and not be afraid of it when it's time to go potty.
 Allow your puppy to walk on the pad as you repeat a consistent command, such as "go potty," at potty time.
+When they first come out of their crate in the morning is an excellent time to introduce this verbal cue.
+Potty training is as simple as your dog having an association with a specific texture.

 You'll need to keep your puppy close by when toilet training, so you can anticipate when they're going to go potty.
-There are a few crucial moments and behaviors to keep an eye out for that will alert you when your puppy needs to urinate or defecate:
+There are a few crucial moments and behaviors to keep an eye out for that will alert you when your puppy needs to use the bathroom.

 Puppies normally go potty when they sleep, eat, drink, and play.
-You should pick up your puppy around 5 to 15 minutes after it does any one of these things and set it on the potty pad in expectation of it having to urinate or defecate.
+You should pick up your puppy around 5 to 15 minutes after it does any one of these things and set it on the potty pad in expectation of it having to use the bathroom.

 Instead of playing or chewing on a toy, your puppy will start sniffing around on the ground, indicating that it has to go potty.
 If it starts doing this, you should take it up and set it on the potty pad.